kherz/pulseq-cest/pulseq-cest-sim/Readme.md

 This open source project is published under the [MIT License](LICENSE.md).

 ## Compile the .mex files
 This package includes precompiled mex files for 64-bit Windows (compiled with VS C++ 2017) and 64-bit Debian-based Linux (compiled with g++ 7.3.0).
-If you want or need to compile a version for yourself you can just run the [Run_pulseqSBB_Simulation.m](Run_pulseqSBB_Simulation.m) script in MATLAB and should get a similar output like this depending on your compiler:
+If you want or need to compile a version for yourself you can just run the [compile_pulseqSBB_Sim.m](compile_pulseqSBB_Sim.m) script in MATLAB and should get a similar output like this depending on your compiler:

 ```Matlab
 >> compile_pulseqSBB_Sim